ZG089/Re-Malwack/README.md

 ## Requirements

 > [!IMPORTANT]
-> - Stable internet connection.
+> - Stable internet connection. _(You can also install the module without internet, then setup things later after reboot)_
 > - Mid-Range or high-end device.

 > [!CAUTION]